-Due to the Covid 19 outbreak the EHE team are currently working from home and are contactable by email or phone in office hours, details below –
+Due to the Covid 19 outbreak the EHE team are currently working from home and are contactable by email in office hours, details below –

 Clare and Lindsay